FarukErat/Notes_and_Tutorials/authentication.md

 ## Time-Based One-Time Password(TOTP):

-When a service requires an authenticator app, it generates a secret and a QR code to transfer the secret.
+When a service requires an authenticator app, it generates a secret and a QR code to transfer the secret.<br>
-An authenticator app scans the QR code and gets the secret.
+An authenticator app scans the QR code and gets the secret.<br>
-From this point on, they are able to create the same authentication code without even communicating anymore, using the secret and current time.
+From this point on, they are able to create the same authentication code without even communicating anymore,<br>
+using the secret and current time.<br>
-The code may be valid for 30 or 60 second by a simple modulus operation on current time.
+The code may be valid for 30 or 60 second by a simple modulus operation on current time.<br>
-Once a code is used, it is marked as used in the server.
+Once a code is used, it is marked as used in the server.<br>

 ---

 ## Read / Write Authentication:

-Read (One Time Password - OTP - 2FA):
+Read (One Time Password - OTP - 2FA):<br>
-    A code is generated and stored in a cache or database.
+    A code is generated and stored in a cache or database.<br>
-    The code is sent throug a channel like email, phone, or SMS.
+    The code is sent throug a channel like email, phone, or SMS.<br>
-    If user enters the same code, then it is proven that the user has read access to those.
+    If user enters the same code, then it is proven that the user has read access to those.<br>

-Write:
+Write:<br>
-    The user is asked to make a specific modification to some resource.
+    The user is asked to make a specific modification to some resource.<br>
-    The service then checks if the modification has been made to verify write access.
+    The service then checks if the modification has been made to verify write access.<br>
-    Such as DNS/HTTP challenge to prove domain ownership.
+    Such as DNS/HTTP challenge to prove domain ownership.<br>

 ---

 ## Hash based Message Authentication Code:

 Symmetric:
-    The hash of a message (e.g., JSON data) is generated using a secret key.
+    The hash of a message (e.g., JSON data) is generated using a secret key.<br>
     The generated hash is then compared with the provided hash to verify the message's integrity and authenticity.
-(HS256)
+(HS256)<br>

 Asymmetric:
-    The message's hash is created and then encrypted with a private key.
+    The message's hash is created and then encrypted with a private key.<br>
-    The recipient decrypts the ciphertext using the corresponding public key and compares the decrypted hash with the calculated hash from the message.
+    The recipient decrypts the ciphertext using the corresponding public key and compares the decrypted hash with the calculated hash from the message.<br>
     If they match, the message is authenticated.
-(RS256)
+(RS256)<br>

 ---